stephensims03/254-project/README.md

 # 254-project
-Our team will be using Arduino to create a functioning (small) garage door that has recognition software built in to detect an automated car.
-We will be using Arduino uno and a small servo motor. along with a pre built car.

 the 4 main steps to this prject are listed below.
-I have highlighted what I did.
+I mainly worked on #1,3, and 4.

 1. Hardware Assembly
 We built a compact demo door using a small DC motor mounted to wooded rod. the woden rod spun a string that open the door (plywood).
 The motor is driven by an Arduino Uno (see wiring diagram).
 We then mounted a small camara to the door.